davutemrah/davutemrah/README.md

 ### Hi there 👋

-🔭 I’m working as a Postdoctoral Researcher at IPSR, University of Kansas\
+🔭 I’m working as a Associate Director, Marketing Sciences at Horizon Media, Inc\
 👯 I’m interested in applying causal inference and Machine Learning methods on topics in applied microeconomics\
 💬 Ask me about data science, Economics, R, Python\
 📫 How to reach me: demrahayan@gmail.com